 Additional Information and Resources:

 - Jackson County Wildfire Recovery Resources – from Jackson Care Connect.
-Click here for recovery resources and information
+Click here for recovery resources, housing resources, links to Jackson County schools, food and essential services, mental health support, and ways to give.

-- Emotional Wellness Hotline – Monday through Friday 8am-4pm 541-842-3643 Spanish speaking counselors are available
+- Emotional Wellness Hotline – Monday through Friday 8am-4pm 541-842-3643 Spanish speaking counselors are available.
+More details here